South Community

 Doula Care

-A doula provides you with continuous one-on-one physical and emotional support during labour and birth.
-The doula does not provide clinical care nor does she take the place of your partner during the labour.
-She works with your partner and family members during the birth to ensure that your physical and emotional needs are met.
-All of our doulas have a "bag of tricks" that may include massage oil and massage tools, and a TENS (Transcutaneous Electrical Nerve Stimulation) machine to help you during your labour.
+A doula provides continuous one on one physical and emotional support during labour and birth.
+The doula does not provide clinical care and does not take the place of your partner or support person during labour.
+Instead, they work alongside your partner and family members to ensure your physical and emotional needs are met throughout the birth experience.